Cornell Johnson Graduate School of Management: Sample Coursework in Private Equity & Venture Capital concentration

 These courses provide access to industry leaders in Private Equity and Venture Capital, ideal for students pursuing careers in these fields.
 The capstone experience in this area of focus involves participation in Big Red Ventures, a student-managed venture capital fund guided by faculty advisors and alumni.
 The BR Venture Fund is a seed-stage venture capital fund focused on early-stage, high-growth businesses with a Cornell connection, providing practical investment experience.
 Additionally, MBA candidates have the opportunity to participate in eLab, a VC-backed student accelerator which launches an average of 15 VC-backed businesses each year, as well as the Cayuga Fund, a $10 million asset management fund located at the Parker Center for Investment Research.
-Beyond the Cayuga Fund, Johnson features the Johnson Private Equity and Credit Club, assisting MBA candidates actively pursuing post-MBA careers in these fields.
+In a 2025 study, Cornell Johnson ranked 6th for Venture Capital outcomes, evaluating alumni at the VC partner level based on successful investments—defined as unicorns, IPOs, or acquisitions with exit values at least double the total investment amount.
+The school ranked 6th nationally and 7th globally for alumni success among MBAs in senior VC investor roles.

+Beyond the BR Venture Fund, Johnson features the Johnson Private Equity and Credit Club, assisting MBA candidates actively pursuing post-MBA careers in these fields.
 Each year, the Johnson Private Equity and Credit Club hosts the Cornell Alternative Investment Symposium hosted on the Cornell Tech campus.
-The most recent symposium featured alumni from Blackstone, Blackrock, Morgan Stanley Private Credit, Goldman Sachs Capital Partners, PGIM Real Estate, among others.
+The most recent symposium featured alumni from Blackstone, Blackrock, Morgan Stanley Private Credit, Goldman Sachs Alternatives, PGIM Real Estate, among others.
 Additionally, the Johnson school frequently hosts CMC sponsored events from the VC and PE sectors at both the Ithaca campus and the Cornell Tech campus in New York City.
 These events offer students the opportunity to learn directly from practicing professionals, expand their networks, and receive mentorship from industry leaders in these fields.
-Additionally, the Private Equity and Venture Capital Area of Focus, CMC, and Johnson Private Equity and Credit Club provide structured academic and professional mentorship by directly connecting students with alumni mentors who are successful practitioners in these selective fields.
+Additionally, the Private Equity and Venture Capital Area of Focus, CMC, and Johnson Private Equity and Credit Club provide structured academic and professional mentorship by directly connecting students with alumni mentors who are successful practitioners in these fields.